-Our Mission is to increase access to quality veterinary care, promote responsible pet ownership, increase awareness of the importance of the human-animal bond in our community, and support the effort to reduce pet overpopulation in South Florida.
+Our mission is to increase access to veterinary care, promote responsible pet ownership, strengthen the human animal bond and support reduction of pet overpopulation in our community.

 Pets receiving free care with our Veterinarians volunteering at Project Unleashed at Camillus House